Losing the Relevance of Bank Branches

 What’s the difference between digital transactions and digital engagement?
 About an hour.
 On average, Facebook users spend about an hour each day on the social media platform.
 Compare that to roughly 54 seconds a day that typical customers interact with a leading global retail bank and it’s clear that financial institutions are missing the engagement mark.

-Retail engagement has changed drastically over the last 10 years.
+The retail engagement has changed drastically over the last 10 years.
 Rather than talk at customers, educating them about the benefits of products and services, companies now speak with them.
 The difference is two-way dialogue that listens to customers’ wants and needs … a lack of two-way dialogue defines the digital engagement gap.

 Eliminating the digital engagement gap can seem overwhelming to a financial institution struggling to do it all – provide high-touch service to those who need it and high-tech service to those who want it – all the while complying with myriad regulations.